GLOBAL MARKETS-Shares, euro rise after Bernanke speech

 Bernanke told central bankers in Jackson Hole, Wyoming, that progress in bringing down U.S. unemployment was too slow and that the central bank would act as needed to strengthen the economic recovery.

-Investors focused on what he had to say about monetary policy and the stagnation in the U.S. labor market.
+But investors focused on what he had to say about monetary policy and the stagnation in the U.S. labor market, which he described as "of grave concern."

 "I think when he talks about 'grave concern,' that says it all.
 Further accommodation is coming, it's just a question of how it manifests itself," said Scott Graham, head of U.S. government bond trading at BMO Capital Markets in Chicago.